 When an Eligible Intermittent Resource is producing as capable, i.e. when its DOT is equal to its forecasted output, the Eligible Intermittent Resource may be producing at a value below or above its forecasted output.
-Nevertheless, when ramping to a new DOT below its forecasted output, the Eligible Intermittent Resource should still follow a controlled ramp (i.e. a linear trajectory from its current output across the Real-Time Dispatch Interval) trajectory between Real-Time Dispatch Intervals to reach its new DOT.
-Similarly, when an Eligible Intermittent Resource as capable at the end of a negative supplemental Dispatch Instruction or Operating Instruction, the Eligible Intermittent Resource should follow a controlled ramp between Real-Time Dispatch Intervals.
+Nevertheless, when ramping to a new DOT below its forecasted output, the Eligible Intermittent Resource should still follow a controlled ramp (i.e. a linear trajectory from its current output across the Real-Time Dispatch Interval) to reach its new DOT.
+Similarly, when an Eligible Intermittent Resource returns to produce as capable at the end of a negative supplemental Dispatch Instruction or Operating Instruction, the Eligible Intermittent Resource should follow a controlled ramp between Real-Time Dispatch Intervals.